avakeeling199/job_scheduling_optimiser/README.md

 📘 **COMP5012 Coursework Report**
 Submitted as part of the MSc in Health Data Science — University of Plymouth (2025)

-See `report.pdf` for full methodology, parameter tuning process, results, Pareto front analysis, and validity checks.
+See `COMP5012_Report.pdf` for full methodology, parameter tuning process, results, Pareto front analysis, and validity checks.

 ---